 Each room is carpeted and equipped with an extra-long twin bed, desk and chair, bookshelves, dresser and closet space for each student.
 Internet access is also available for each resident (Wi-Fi is available throughout campus, including the Residence Halls).
 Space in the rooms is limited, although there is room for a small refrigerator, a small one-piece bookshelf or a file cabinet if you would like to bring one.

 Each floor has a small kitchen area, a lounge and restroom facilities.
 Each residence hall has a TV on the main floor of each residence hall.
 Vending machines are provided in all of the residence halls.
-The laundry rooms in each residence hall (with the exception of Jenkins) are included in the cost of the facilities fee and do not require additional monies to operate.
+The laundry rooms in each residence hall are included in the cost of the facilities fee and do not require additional money to operate.
 Students must provide their own laundry supplies.
 Commercial dry cleaners are within walking distance of the campus.